tlogix2/sparkjava-starter-simple/README.md

 ## Installation

-Make sure you have java 1.8+ installed.
+Make sure you have jdk 1.8+ installed.

 * Download or clone this repo: `git clone https://github.com/thoughtlogix/sparkjava-starter-simple`.